Kuadrant/kuadrant-operator/doc/auth.md

 When an AuthPolicy targets a HTTPRoute, the policy is enforced to all traffic routed according to the rules and hostnames specified in the HTTPRoute, across all Gateways referenced in the `spec.parentRefs` field of the HTTPRoute.

-The targeted HTTPRoute's rules and/or hostnames to which the policy must be enforced can be filtered to specific subsets, by specifying the [`routeSelectors`](reference/route-selectors.md#the-routeselectors-field) field of the AuthPolicy spec.
+The targeted HTTPRoute's rules and/or hostnames to which the policy must be enforced can be filtered to specific subsets.

 Target a HTTPRoute by setting the `spec.targetRef` field of the AuthPolicy as follows: